labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/pull.md

 sidebar_position: 6
 ---

-# pull: Pulling Images
+# Pull Image

-The `sealos pull` command is a useful command that allows you to download images from a container image registry and store them locally.
-You can specify the image to download using the image's tag or digest.
-If no tag is specified, the command will default to downloading the image with the 'latest' tag, if it exists.
+The `sealos pull` command is a very useful one that allows you to download images from the container image repository and store them locally.
+Users can obtain images by their tags or digests.
+If no tag is specified, the image with the 'latest' tag (if it exists) will be downloaded by default.

-By using this command, you can easily download the desired images from remote repositories, greatly improving work efficiency.
+By using this command, users can easily download the required images from remote repositories, greatly improving work efficiency.

 ## Usage: